jolocom/smartwallet-webid-proxy/README.md

     mvn clean install jetty:run

 To build and run the WebID proxy.

+The host and port of the SoLiD server can be configured as follows:

+    mvn clean install jetty:run -Dwebid.host=my.host.com:8443

 Then open **http://localhost:8111** in your browser for a demo interface.